apptweak/.github/.github/pull_request_template.md

 <!--- Does your change include a database modification?
 Can it be deployed without downtime? -->
 <!--- Does it require a cache version bump? -->

-## How can I monitor the change in prod to make sure it's working?
+## How do you plan to monitor the change in prod to make sure it's working?
 <!--- What logs can you monitor once it's in prod -->
 <!--- Which changes do you plan to see in prod that will let you know the change works as expected -->
 <!--- Which instrumentation have you included to help monitoring and checking the changes -->